zerops-recipe-apps/go-hello-world-app/README.md

     build:
       base: go@1
       buildCommands:
+        # So we can just simply build the app using the 'go' command.
         # Specifying build args for optimized binary build.
         # Everything else is the same.
         - go build -ldflags="-s -w" -trimpath -o app main.go